 Property Transfer Regulation

-The septic transfer regulation requires that all homes in Boulder County have an adequately operating and approved septic system for the number of bedrooms at the time of sale or purchase of the home, or a written agreement that the buyer will make any needed repairs within 90 days.
+The onsite wastewater treatment system (septic) property transfer regulation requires that all structures with plumbing in Boulder County have an adequately operating and approved septic system for the accurate number of bedrooms (or daily flow) at the time of sale or purchase of the property, or a written agreement that the buyer will make any needed repairs within one year.

 There are three options for meeting the property transfer requirement:

 - Get entire Onsite Wastewater Treatment System inspected, everything passes, submit inspection report and application to Boulder County Public Health, obtain Property Transfer Certificate PRIOR to closing.
 (Timeline is 2 weeks submission to certificate being issued)

 - All of this must happen PRIOR TO CLOSING: Get system inspected, take out a permit to fix/replace parts of system that did NOT pass the inspection.
 Get Boulder County Public Health’s final approval of permit and repair.
 Submit failed inspection showing the rest of the system is working.
 (Timeline up to 3 months)

 - If any of option 2 cannot be completed PRIOR TO THE CLOSING, the buyer must submit signed/notarized Agreement to Repair, submit the failed inspection if applicable, and apply for a CONDITIONAL Property Transfer.